cheongyien/webLaunchJS/README.md

-# WebLaunch @Javascript
+# JavaScript @STC_WebLaunch
----
-description: >-

 JavaScript is a dynamic , interpreted and high-level programming language.
 In here, we are going to cover necessary skills in JavaScript that will help you in creating a web page.
----

-# JavaScript
+## JavaScript
 There are two types of programming languages:

 * Static language